 Crafty Corner

-Designed for art store environments, this interactive experience reimagines how people explore craft materials useing a custom built paintbrush and sensor embedded shelves.
+Designed for art store environments, this interactive experience reimagines how people explore craft materials using a custom built paintbrush and sensor embedded shelves.
 When a visitor taps the brush on different materials, the setup triggers projected visuals, sounds, and tutorials that explain what the materials are and how they’re used.
-This system makes unfamiliar tools and techniques feel more approachable and to highlight overlooked craft materials in the store.
+This system makes unfamiliar tools and techniques feel more approachable and highlights overlooked craft materials in the store.

 Individual